telerik/blazor-docs/components/grid/events.md

 ### Column Events

-The grid column emits the `OnCellRender` event when rendering the cells so you can customize them.
-You can read more and find examples in the [Grid Column Events]({%slug grid-column-events%}) article.
+The Grid columns emit the `OnCellRender` event, so you can customize each cell separately.
+Read more and find examples in the [Grid Column Events]({%slug grid-column-events%}) article.

 ### Command Button Click